gabey14/Swift-Ecommerce-Store/README.md

-# Swift-Ecommerce-Store
+# Swift E-Commerce Store

 ---

-## An Ecommerce web-application which provides various features like sorting, filtering, as well as two view options namely Grid and List.
+## An E-Commerce web-application which provides various features like sorting, filtering, as well as two view options namely Grid and List.

 ## Environment Variables